bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx_part_2.md

 If our descriptor is a `Tr` variant, we include the `internal_key` in the PSBT, the `merkle_root` (if present) and then iterate on all the scripts and all the keys in every scripts and populate the `tap_scripts` and `tap_key_origins` maps.
 Since we don't support extended keys for the time being, we use an empty (`Default::default()`) key origin, but all the other fields are populated with the right values.

-Remember when I said that the taproot sighash algorithm fixes the "segwit bug"?
+Remember when I said that the taproot sighash algorithm fixes the ["segwit bug"]?
 This means that we don't have to include the full previous transaction (`non_witness_utxo`) for every input, since it's safe to just use the previous UTXO (`witness_utxo`).
 We also change this:

 ```diff